chriskulhan/Ice_Cream_Shop_App/README.md

 - cherries

 Prices
-Scoops: $2.50 each
+Scoops: $3.50 each
 toppings: $0.50 each

+Which type of cone would you like: cake, sugar, or waffle? waffle You chose a waffle cone!

-How many scoops would you like?
-(1-3): 1
+How many scoops of ice cream would you like?
+(1-3): 2

  For each scoop, enter the flavor you'd like:
-Scoop 1: coconut
+Scoop 1: vanilla

-Enter a topping (or 'done' if finished): walnuts
-Added walnuts!
+Scoop 2: chocolate chunk

 Enter a topping (or 'done' if finished): done

 === Your Ice Cream Order ===
+['waffle'] Cone
-Scoop 1: Coconut
+Scoop 1: Vanilla

-Toppings:
- - Walnuts
+Scoop 2: Chocolate Chunk

-Total: $3.00
+Total: $7.00